This is unpublished

 Safety Resources

-If your safety is at risk, you are witnessing violence, or perceive imminent harm to yourself or others, call 911.
+If your safety is at risk, you are witnessing violence, or perceive imminent harm to yourself or others, call 911 (safety/medical emergency) or 988 (mental health emergency).

 SafeCampus

-If you are experiencing sexual assault, sexual harassment, stalking, and/or relationship violence, call SafeCampus at 206-685-7233.
-Trained professionals in violence prevention and response, threat assessment, and crisis response are available to answer your call Monday-Friday from 8 AM - 5 PM.
+SafeCampus’ mission is to foster a safe and supportive UW community.
+We strive to help faculty, staff, and students prevent violence and be prepared to respond when it occurs.
+Call or email SafeCampus at 206-685-7233 or safecampus@uw.edu.
+Trained professionals in violence prevention and response, threat assessment, and crisis response are available to answer your call or email Monday-Friday from 8 AM - 5 PM.
 SafeCampus will listen to your concerns, connect you with resources, and manage the ongoing threat or concerns if needed.

 Confidential Advocates